 Social Science 8 H: This course of study provides an advanced and enriched curriculum to qualified students.
 The course objectives will be met by fulfilling the California State Social Science Standards with emphasis on critical thinking, creativity, and research.
 The course covers the social, political, economic, geographic, and religious influences of United States History from PreRevolution to Reconstruction.

-*Prerequisite: A's and B's all three trimesters in Social Science 7 H
+*Prerequisite: A's and B's semester 1 and 2 in Social Science 7 H

 Physical Science 8CP/H

 Physical Science 8 CP: In grade eight, students expand their knowledge of physical science.
 Their study of chemistry focuses on the nature of matter, states of matter, elements and the periodic table, chemical reactions, and the chemistry of biological processes.
 The study of physics focuses on motion, energy, and forces, as well as density and buoyancy.
 Finally, the study of astronomy focuses on solar systems, stars, galaxies and the universe.